ringcentral/ringcentral-faq/docs/oauth.md

 ### Where can I find example code that implements Authorization Code Flow?

 For information on the Authorization Code Flow, please see this [Developer Community post](https://devcommunity.ringcentral.com/ringcentraldev/topics/using-oauth-2-0-authorization-code-grant-to-access-ringcentral-apis).

-We have sample demos in a few programming languages including JavaScript, C#, Python, Ruby, etc. in the [`ringcentral-demos-oauth` repo](https://github.com/grokify/ringcentral-demos-oauth).
+Sample demos in a few programming languages including JavaScript, C#, Python, Ruby, etc. are available in the [`ringcentral-demos-oauth` repo](https://github.com/grokify/ringcentral-demos-oauth).

 ### How many simultaneous OAuth sessions can my application support?